JetBrains/svg-sprite-loader/README.md

 ## How it works

-When you require an image, loader transforms it to SVG symbol and add to the array in special [sprite](lib/web/sprite.js) class.
+When you require an image, loader transforms it to SVG symbol and add it to the array in special [sprite](lib/web/sprite.js) class.
 When browser event `DOMContentLoaded` fires sprite will be rendered and injected as first child of `document.body`.
 Require statement e.g. `require('svg-sprite!./image.svg')` returns a symbol id, so you can reference it later in `<svg><use xlink:href="#id"/></svg>`.
 Raster images  will be inlined (base64) and wrapped with an `<image>` tag.